 The second required coverage in Florida is PD.
 Drivers are required to have $10,000 in coverage at the minimum in case of damages to the other party's car.
 Collateral property damages, like to a fence, street lamp, building or home are also included.

 With more than 14 million licensed drivers in Florida, SKG recommends considering the cost of protecting yourself instead of the cost of the policy itself when shopping for insurance.
 It's a small price to pay in comparison to potentially large medical bills and other costs.

 Bodily Injury Liability

-If you are found to have caused an accident, Bodily Injury Liability (BIL) helps pay for victims' injuries up to the policy limits of your coverage.
+If you are found to have caused an accident, Bodily Injury Liability (BI) helps pay for victims' injuries up to the policy limits of your coverage.
 This is especially important if a victim suffers severe injuries beyond what their PIP covers.
 Additionally, if the victim does want to sue you for their injuries and medical bills, BIL will help cover the cost of a lawyer.

 Uninsured (UM) is a coverage option that protects you in the event you are in an accident with a driver who isn't insured or who does not possess enough liability coverage.
 This is especially important in Florida considering the amount of tourists and seasonal residents who have different state-regulated insurance policies.

 Collision coverage pays for accident-related damages to your car, including replacing your car if it is a total loss.

 Comprehensive coverage is a good option for the driver who wants to cover their “what-if” bases.
 With comprehensive coverage, you're covered in the event your car is damaged in an event other than from a collision, your car is stolen, vandalized or is damaged by acts of nature (flooding, fallen tree branches, animals, etc.).

 What You Choose Is Up To You